alakeldev/ghost-cod-team-website-pp1/README.md

 ### Frameworks, Libraries & Programs Used
 - Google Fonts - for the font families: "Open Sans" main font.
 San-serif was used as an alternative font.
 - Coolors - to explore different colour schemes that best matched with animated COD gaming team website.
-- Font Awesome - to add icons to the social links in the footer element.
-Also to add phone and pin location incons to Contact page.
+- Font Awesome - to add icons to the social media links inside footer and the small arrow in each event card in the upcoming events section.
+Also phone icon and pin location incon inside Contact page.
 - VS-Code - to creat my html files & styling sheet before pushing the project to Github.
 - GitHub - to store my repository and deployed live link for submission.
 - Balsamiq-wireframes - was used to create a basic structure only for the home page before I start